akashparvatikar/anharmonic.net/README.md

 $ python main.py --flags
 ```
 where `--flags` are your command line flags.
 (Run `$ python main.py --help` to get those.)

-###Run my own Datasets (Option 2):
-Navigate to [Anharmonic.net](http://www.anharmonic.net) for an easy, UI based version of wQAA.

-<a name="myfootnote1">1</a>: Note that there is no support for non-padded integers in dcd filenames, as iterated filenames should always be padded.